rbachlec/cdi-ext/README.md

 The main features are:
   - FactoryExtension: To be used if producer methods are not sufficient
-  - DisposableSingleton scope: Like ApplicationScoped but beans are disposable manually
+  - DisposableSingleton: Works like ApplicationScoped beans but beans can be disposed manually
   - AnnotationUtil: Query annotations on AnnotatedType instances
   - BeanManagerUtil: Get contextual instances and inject things in unmanaged beans